This article is divided into three;

 Scoping is a great way to define your tasks, estimate their time, and put them into manageable chunks as milestones.
 When creating a new milestone, you give it a name and a start- and end date.
 The work defined inside the milestone will automatically adjust to the deadline set by the milestone.

 When you scope upcoming work in Forecast, we ask for a little information; first of all the title of the task, the main role it fits (e.g. developer), and a low and high estimate of time it takes to finish.
-Afterwards, you need to approve the card by giving it a checkmark to the right, or approving all cards in the milestone at the bottom.
-Cards can only be approved by project managers or admins.
+Afterwards, you need to approve the task by giving it a checkmark to the right, or approving all tasks in the milestone at the bottom.
+Tasks can only be approved by project managers or admins.

 Based on this information, the AI engine behind Forecast, will automatically make a forecast of a more precise estimate of hours and cost of each task you have created.
 The cost is based on the predicted estimate, the rate card connected with the project and the main role you chose for the task in question.
 More on rate cards later.